Spilled Ink's Tips for Buying a Home

 Where Do You Start?

 Buying a house can be a chore.
 Where do you start?
-What should one know about mortgages, taxes, home owner association frees, insurance, short sales, bank owned?
+What should one know about mortgages, taxes, home owner association fees, insurance, short sales, bank owned?
 Personally, I have never bought a home, but I am considering it.
 I finally make good pay and I need real estate advice.
 Like you I have been searching the Internet for Home Buying Advice.
 There are a million web pages out there about real estate and home buying.
 I know that buying a home can be a good investment for my future and for retirement.
 My first steps are to look to see what sites such as CNN Money and MSN Real Estate are saying about it - but I am also talking to a real estate agent in Los Gatos, CA I know and trust: Mike Caplan Real Estate.
 I am also buying some books from Amazon.
 Hopefully I'll avoid some of the pitfalls I have heard about such as termites, dry rot, roofing, plumbing, wiring, closing fees and whatnot.

 Did you know...